-How do I get a copy of the White-tailed Deer Management Plan / Environmental Impact Statement (EIS)?
+Where can I find the White-tailed Deer Management Plan / Environmental Impact Statement (EIS)?

-The plan can be accessed via the National Park Service Planning, Environment and Public Comment (PEPC) website at http://parkplanning.nps.gov/CATO
+The plan can be accessed via the National Park Service Planning, Environment and Public Comment (PEPC) website.

 How many deer are in the park and what is the deer density goal?

 Deer density spotlight surveys have been conducted in the park since 1989.
 The highest deer density recorded was 193 deer per square mile in 2003.
 Before the first season of deer management began in February 2010, there were approximately 123 deer per square mile in the park.
 The initial deer density goal set forth in the EIS is 15-20 deer per square mile.
 This was achieved for the first time in January 2016.
 This goal is based on recent research conducted in eastern deciduous forests similar to Catoctin’s forest and may change based on the results of annual vegetation monitoring.
 Deer reduction will take place annually or as needed to maintain the target density.